-The National Dental PBRN held a workshop titled Translating Research into Everyday Practice, in association with the AADR meeting in Charlotte, NC, on Saturday March 22, 2014.
+The National Dental PBRN held a workshop titled Translating Research into Everyday Practice, in association with the AADR meeting in Charlotte, North Carolina, on Saturday March 22, 2014.

 The meeting agenda included an introduction to the Network and two presentations by individuals who have expertise in areas thought to be of interest to a dental audience.
 Dr. Jim Bader presented Incomplete caries removal as a management approach to deep caries and Dr. Betsy Shenkman presented The barriers to translating research into everyday practice: lessons learned from the CTSI.